-Changing Gears (CG) is a UROP program designed for community college transfer students who will be attending the University of Michigan in the Winter or Fall 2017.
-Students in the CG Program become a part of an ongoing faculty-driven research, scholarly or creative project in their field of interest and work alongside UM Faculty and Scholars on groundbreaking research.
-Students learn valuable academic skills, applying these skills to their research project, academics, and future career and opportunities, while receiving academic credit or compensation for their efforts in research work.
+Changing Gears (CG) is a UROP program designed primarily for community college transfer students who will be attending the University of Michigan, but also serves students transferring from 4 year institutions.
+Students in the CG Program become a part of an ongoing faculty-driven research, scholarly or creative project in their field of interest.
+Students learn valuable academic skills, applying these skills to their research project, academics, and future career opportunities, while receiving academic credit or compensation for their efforts in research work.

-- Advanced students’ academic and research skills for a smoother transition to UM.
+- Exposure to academic and research skills for a smoother transition to U-M.

-- Connect Students with resources and opportunities for professional development and graduate school.
+- Connection to resources and opportunities for professional development and graduate school.

 - Work on a research project 6-12 hours per week (avg.) for the full academic year.

-- Research issues such as research methodology and research ethics.
+- Explore topics such as research methodology and research ethics.

-- Assigned a UROP Peer Advisor (CG Alumni) for the full academic year to help students:
+- Assigned a UROP Peer Facilitator (CG Alumni) for the full academic year for help with:

-- Connect students with resources and opportunities at UM
+- Connecting students with resources and opportunities at UM

-- Create a community and support students’ UM transfer experience
+- Creating a community and supporting students’ UM transfer experience

-- Attend biweekly interdisciplinary seminars including guest speakers, field trips, and discussions, connecting students’ seminar to their research experience.
+- Attend biweekly interdisciplinary seminars featuring guest speakers, field trips, and discussions.

-- Complete assigned readings and assignments from UROP Peer Advisor about students’ research and UM transfer process.
+- Readings and assignments about students’ research and UM transfer process.

 - Present research project at the Annual Spring Research Symposium.

 The Changing Gears Program is designed for community college students transferring to the University of Michigan.
 However, students transferring from 4 year institutions are also welcome to apply.
 Students must have at least Sophomore standing.
-We recommend applying early as it is a competitive program.

-- Current UROP participants (i.e. you participated in UROP during Fall 2016-Winter 2017) who are freshmen or sophomores and want to continue with their projects for Fall 2017-Winter 2018 should apply to the Research Scholars Program and/or discuss ways to continue doing research with their research sponsors directly.
+- Current UROP participants who are freshmen or sophomores and want to continue with their projects for the upcoming year should apply to the Research Scholars Program and/or discuss ways to continue doing research with their research sponsors directly.

-For the CG Program, students can earn either academic credit or compensation through the work-study program:
+For the Changing Gears Program, students can earn either academic credit or compensation through the work-study program:

-Compensation: Students can earn work-study wages (if work-study is part of their financial aid package).
-Students with financial need but who do not have work-study as part of their financial aid package can apply for a grant upon admission to the program (more details would be provided upon their admission).
+Work-Study: Students can earn work-study wages if work-study is part of their financial aid package.
+Students with financial need, but who do not have work-study as part of their financial aid package, can apply for a grant upon admission to the program (more details will be provided upon admission).

-Questions regarding the program can be emailed to UROP at email@example.com Please be sure to include your name and UMID in any correspondence.
+Email us at email@example.com.
+Please include your name and UMID in any correspondence.